alteryx/featuretools/docs/source/featuretools_enterprise.rst

 The team at Feature Labs is always working on the next big thing.
 With a subscription to Featuretools Enterprise, you can test and provide feedback on new tools and automation technologies before they are released.

-Visit `Feature Labs <https://www.featurelabs.com/featuretools/>`__ to learn more about Featuretools Enterprise.
+Visit `featurelabs.com <https://www.featurelabs.com/featuretools/>`__ to learn more about Featuretools Enterprise.